 JMockit

-It is an open-source unit testing framework by Google and inspired by JUnit, with features for testing Google-specific libraries and code.
+It is an open-source unit testing framework by Google inspired by JUnit, with features for testing Google-specific libraries and code.
 It uses annotations to specify test cases in the source code.

 unittest2

-It is a unit testing framework for Python.
-It’s implemented on top of the standard unittest module and provides additional utilities that make testing easier.
+It is a unit-testing framework for Python.
+It’s implemented on top of the standard unit test module and provides additional utilities that make testing easier.
 It is a Python port of the popular JUnit framework by Sun Microsystems.

 TestNG was designed to be a simple framework that could provide both easy extensibility and a powerful set of features, such as the synchronization of tests or the option to run only relevant tests, for example.
-It is developed by Apache Software Foundation and used in Java projects such as Hibernate, Apache Ant, and Apache Camel.
+It is developed by the Apache Software Foundation and used in Java projects such as Hibernate, Apache Ant, and Apache Camel.

 Conclusion

-Testing is extremely important in ensuring that the software works as designed, but it is not a replacement for good development practices.
+Testing is extremely important in ensuring the software works as designed, but it is not a replacement for good development practices.
 Many unit testing frameworks will produce false failures unless additional steps are taken to design for testability.

 Developers should learn testing principles and get used to the process of writing tests to ensure that they exercise the application code properly.
-When writing tests, developers should ensure that they are not testing the framework or platform itself but are actually testing the functionality of their application.
+When writing tests, developers should ensure that they are not testing the framework or platform itself but are testing the functionality of their application.

 After every iteration of the software development lifecycle, unit testing is an important practice that ensures high-quality software.

-Please write comments if you find anything incorrect, or you want to share more information about this topic discussed above then you can use our contact us page.
+Please write comments if you find anything incorrect, or if you want to share more information about this topic discussed above, you can use our Contact Us page.